rdren0/Fetch-Flash-Cards/README.md

-# Memoize, a flash card App to learn about Fetch
+# Fetch Flash Cards, an app to learn about Fetch!
 ### By Rachael Drenann

 ## To begin: